 The ability to capture multiple years of conversation about a given campus or topic, without waiting that same number of years for the conversation to develop, is historical analysis’ superpower.

 At Campus Sonar, we offer two approaches to social listening.
-With our Advanced Snapshot service, we analyze up to three years of historical conversation to provide you a deep understanding of the conversation and sentiment surrounding your campus.
-If you’re looking to ensure marketing, enrollment, and fundraising campaigns are deployed effectively and optimized to reach your target audiences, an Advanced Snapshot is your ideal approach.
+With our Brand Diagnostic service, we analyze up to three years of historical conversation to provide you a deep understanding of the conversation and sentiment surrounding your campus.
+If you’re looking to ensure marketing, enrollment, and fundraising campaigns are deployed effectively and optimized to reach your target audiences, a Brand Diagnostic is your ideal approach.

 For more niche research needs, we offer a Targeted Analysis service.
 This answers the most critical questions you have about your campus.
 Is our brand messaging resonating?
 How are our current brand pillars performing?
 Is our new program or initiative succeeding?
 What fundraising messages will resonate with donors?
 If you’re undertaking brand research, evaluating or deploying brand or fundraising campaigns, undergoing leadership changes, or experiencing enrollment hardships, a Targeted Analysis can often answer the questions keeping you up at night.

 Ongoing Social Listening

 Ongoing social listening is the process of collecting publicly available online conversation as it happens.
 Ongoing social listening provides the same structure to your social conversation as historical analysis, but allows you to see more of that conversation and take action on individual mentions in a way that’s just not possible with historical listening.